-Jimmy is a Customer Success Manager at StackAdapt who, beyond all else, works to ensure his clients have a thorough understanding of all the capabilities they have in the platform.
+Jimmy is an Account Manager at StackAdapt who, beyond all else, works to ensure his clients have a thorough understanding of all the capabilities they have in the platform.

 Reporting plays such a crucial role in the success for your campaigns.
 The data you collect allows you to gain valuable insight from previous campaigns, while allowing you to monitor current campaigns in real time, so you can make adjustments to live campaigns on the fly.
 Reporting allows you to make informed, data-driven decisions to improve the performance of your campaigns, removing the guesswork, and moving you closer to your campaign goals.
 This is why I rely heavily on Reporting and Insights in StackAdapt.
 If you want to be successful, having insights to the performance of your campaigns is priceless.